Lust Stories: Zoya Akhtar

-Sudha (Bhumi Pednekar) and Ajit (Neil Bhoopalam) are secretly in a passionate sexual relationship.
+Sudha and Ajit are secretly in a passionate sexual relationship.
 It is revealed that Sudha is his maid, who arrives daily to clean his bachelor apartment.
 Ajit's parents arrive to stay for some time, during which Sudha is shown to diligently work for the family, despite earning only ignorance from Ajit.
 One day, a family arrives with their daughter for a marriage proposal and Sudha is silently heartbroken.
 As she prepares food, she watches the two families finalize the marriage and discuss the futures of their children.
 Sudha serves them tea and finds Ajit romancing his bride-to-be in his room.
 She appears to be desolate as Ajit's mother distributes sweets and congratulates her.
 Sudha slowly eats a piece of the sweets and resuming her normal routine, is shown to leave the apartment after yet another day of work.

 Dibakar Banerjee

-Reena (Manisha Koirala), a banker, is in an extra-marital affair with her husband's close friend Sudhir (Jaideep Ahlawat).
+Reena, a banker, is in an extra-marital affair with her husband's close friend Sudhir.
 The two are in love and have maintained their secret relationship for 3 years.
-During one of Reena's visits to Sudhir's home, Salman (Sanjay Kapoor) relays to Sudhir that he suspects Reena is cheating on him.
+During one of Reena's visits to Sudhir's home, Salman relays to Sudhir that he suspects Reena is cheating on him.
 This causes Sudhir and Reena to panic.
 Reena voices they should tell Salman about the affair so they can openly be together and is disheartened at Sudhir's reaction as he does not seem to think it a possibility.
 Reena ends up calling Salman to Sudhir's home.
 Reena reveals to Salman that she is unhappy in their marriage, and feels that Salman only needs a mother for his children, not a wife.
 After she reveals her 3-year affair with Sudhir, Salman breaks down and asks her to stay for the sake of their children.
 Later that night, the couple bond and make love whilst Reena is grief-stricken.
 The next morning, she tells Sudhir that Salman knows about the affair, wants her to end it and that Sudhir can never "know" that Salman was aware of the affair at all.
 Reena tells Sudhir that she cannot meet him again and leaves with her husband.